 ** This section also includes penalties for exceeding any blood drug concentration as established in federal regulations.
-THC is just the first.
+THC is the only drug with established time limits at this time.
 Limits for illegal drugs may follow.

 Information on other changes to federal impaired driving laws is available on the Government of Canada website.

 Impaired driving stats